danfuzz/samizdat/doc/samizdat-0/token-syntax.md

 The following is a BNF/PEG-like description of the tokens.
-A program is tokenized by matching the top `file` rule, which results in a listlet of all the tokens.
+A program is tokenized by matching the top `file` rule, which results in a list of all the tokens.

 ```
 file ::= (whitespace* token)* whitespace* ;